 Lake Caldaro includes the largest preserved wetland between the Po Valley and the main Alpine ridge of the Dolomites.
 The reed area at the south end is a nature reserve and nesting site for countless birds and marsh animals of South Tyrol.
 A hike here will bring you to the naturalness of nature and a lookout tower on the nature adventure path gives you the opportunity to spend a moment and to take a closer look at the beauty of this biotope.
 In total, the tour covers 8.2 km, which you can walk in about 2 hours.
 For the way itself no special skills are required because it is easy to walk on.
 You can start from the motorhome parking Morandell.

-The Peitlerkofel is with 2875 m the highest mountain of the Peitlerkofel gruppe in South Tyrol and the starting point of many mountain tours.
+The Peitlerkofel is with 2875 m the highest mountain of the Peitlerkofel Gruppe in South Tyrol and the starting point of many mountain tours.
 So also the hiking route from the Peitlerscharte on the 35th circular route.
 The start is the bus stop Ju de Börz; from there it goes directly below the mighty Peitlerkofel to the Peitlerscharte.
 Once there you can enjoy a fantastic view of the Central Alps.
 Then it goes on the 35th loop, which requires an excellent slip resistance, sturdy shoes and a satisfied basic condition due to its partly unpaved roads.
 For beginners, the Peitlerscharte is therefore not suitable.
-Overall, the route leads along beautiful landscapes with numerous views and then ends back at the starting point, the bus stop.
+Overall, the route leads along with beautiful landscapes with numerous views and then ends back at the starting point, the bus stop.